Anyone who has played, or plans to play, a Hunter in Classic WoW has inevitably searched for this question. I know I did – a lot.

-There is a great site called Petopia that covers pretty much anything you need to know regarding pets.
+There is a great site called Petopia that covers pretty much anything you need to know regarding pets (that’s the Classic WoW version).
 That site will show you all tamable pets, give you break downs, and let you make some really informed decisions.
 I highly suggest going through it if you haven’t.

 Oh.
 I have a pet naming tool if you’re looking for something like that.

 Anyway, my goal in this article isn’t to explain pets to you because odds are you know the basics.
 You’re here for a very specific question and that’s what I plan to answer.

 What is the Best Hunter Pet for Classic WoW?

 The answer is whatever pet you want.
 Every single pet in the game has a use in all situations.
 Some pets will perform a job better than others, but those same pets will perform worse in other situations.
 It’s a balance.
 Find a pet you like the looks of and let it be your best friend.

 That’s an unpopular opinion with those who want to maximize everything but I stand by it.